-It is crucial to create an environment that promotes mental well-being and provides resources and benefits for employees with such illnesses.
+It is crucial to create an environment that promotes mental well-being and provides resources and benefits, such as therapy for employees with such illnesses.

-More often than not, organisations actively working towards making their employees feel safe, valued and fulfilled in their roles are more creative, energised, and have higher productivity.
-Yet, the latest statistics show that organisations still have a long way to go to reduce the mental health stigma and training managers in supporting their teams; instead, reports of burnout have more than doubled since this time last year, and a staggering 70 million workdays are being lost each year due to mental health problems in the UK, costing employers approximately £2.4 billion per year.
+More often than not, organisations actively working towards making their employees feel safe, valued and fulfilled in their roles are more creative, energised, and highly productive.
+Yet, the latest statistics show that organisations still have a long way to go to reduce the mental health stigma and train managers in supporting their teams; instead, reports of burnout have more than doubled since this time last year, and a staggering 70 million workdays are being lost each year due to mental health problems in the UK, costing employers approximately £2.4 billion per year.

 Whether this is the case for the people you employ, you can implement many things to improve mental health in the workplace for the 14.1% of Britons living with mental illness:

 - View any investment in workplace mental health as a necessary investment in your business.
 All organisations must understand that there is a business case for investing in employee mental health and making it a priority.
 According to the World Health Organisation, every dollar invested in mental health training returns US$4 in improved health and productivity.

 - Create a culture of openness about workplace pressures.
 Onebright provides mental health training explicitly designed for employers and managers in any industry and provides insights and understanding into how to understand, support and promote the mental health of each workplace.